 Relying on one customer for a significant portion of your total sales is a red flag for investors.
 So what happens when that customer stops buying or decides they want to negotiate a lower price?

 Understand who this customer is, why they buy, and where you can find others like them.

 What will your sales be this year?

-These last two should come from a spreadsheet that track your sales and all operating expenses.
-You don’t have to be an accountant, but you better understand where your money is going and how much a profit you make on your business.
+These last two should come from a spreadsheet that tracks your sales and all operating expenses.
+Again, you don't have to be an accountant, but you better understand where your money is going and how much profit you make on your business.